tbereau/martignac/docs/index.md

-# Martignac: Coarse-grained Martini simulation worfklows
+# Martignac: Coarse-grained Martini simulation workflows

 Martignac is a Python-based toolkit designed to streamline the preparation and analysis of coarse-grained Martini molecular dynamics simulations.